Cal Raleigh Preview, Player Props: Mariners vs. Mets

 Cal Raleigh At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 125th, his on-base percentage ranks 114th, and he is 40th in the league in slugging.
+- Among the qualifying batters, he ranks 126th in batting average, while his on-base percentage ranks 115th and he is 41st in slugging.

-- Raleigh has driven home a run in 38 games this year (32.2%), including more than one RBI in 14.4% of his games and producing three or more of his team's runs on four occasions..
+- Raleigh has had an RBI in 38 games this season (31.9%), including 17 multi-RBI outings (14.3%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.